 Co-creating Cultures for the Future Week

-The Future of Storytelling and Embodiment: When Entertainment Becomes Traditional Culture
+The Future of Narrative and Embodiment: Innovation Creating Traditional Culture Agenda 2025 Co-Creation Program

-Hypothesis of the Future in 2050: A future where body augmentation technology transforms our stories into traditional culture.
+[Hypothesis of the Future in 2050] A future where innovations that extend the human body transform our narratives into traditional culture.

 -